 The activities in this workbook are perfect for those working with the older adult population in a variety of settings:

 Each of the ten chapters has five handouts with three levels of understanding.
-This format encourages the facilitator to choose which level is most appropriate for the specific individuals to be served and avoid frustration of both the facilitator and group members.
+This format encourages the facilitator to choose which level is most appropriate for the specific individuals to be served and avoid the frustration of the facilitator and group members.

 All assessments and worksheets in this workbook are fully reproducible for your convenience.
 This workbook is spiral bound to facilitate making copies of the various activities and handouts.